ubernostrum/b_list/README.rst

 variables, for example -- and is designed with my personal needs in mind.

-I run on Django 4.2 and Python 3.12; other Django and/or Python versions may work, but are not tested or supported.
+I typically run on the latest Django LTS release and the latest Python feature release; other Django and/or Python versions may work, but are not tested or supported.
 In fact, this project as a whole is not really "supported" except insofar as I'm personally interested in having my own site work.

 As such, if you find yourself needing to modify anything here -- and ideally you should just set up your own project if you want to use any